deatrich/linux-home-server/git-server.md

 ```

 We will not use either package for a read-only git pull service; instead we
-will install *xinetd* and then the xinet daemon will listen for requests
+will install *xinetd* and then the daemon will listen for requests
 and respond.
 Note that if you do not want a read-only git pull service then
 you can skip the section on *Setting up the Git Protocol*.